 Aside from a featured part as a Howard Hughes-like billionaire in the James Bond movie Diamonds Are Forever (1971) (Dean said he was offered the role on the basis of his having had a #1 hit with "Big John" in Britain, which surprised him as it had been a decade before), Dean has mostly stuck to his music and the business he founded in 1969, "Jimmy Dean Pure Pork Sausage."
 The TV commercials featuring the very likable Dean were the best advertising the new brand could have had, and it became #1 in its product category.

 In the fall of 2004, Jimmy Dean published his autobiography, "30 Years of Sausage, 50 Years of Ham."
-He is semi-retired now, and lives with his second wife, the former singer Donna Meade Dean until his death in 2010.
+He semi-retired and lived with his second wife, the former singer Donna Meade Dean until his death in 2010.